xaaha/hulak/README.md

 ### `getFile`

 Gets the file content as string and dumps it in context.
-It takes one argument, file path.
+It takes file path as an argument.

 ```yaml
 # example